C.A.S. Kittens Seeking Homes up to 6 months old

 These guidelines are for the best interests of the cats and also the new owners– remember that happy cats make happy cat owners!

-Please note that a minimum donation of £65 for un-vaccinated kittens (usually under 10 weeks) and £30 extra for vaccinated kittens is required.
+Please note that a minimum donation of £90 for un-vaccinated kittens (usually under 10 weeks) and £40 extra for fully vaccinated kittens is required (£20 per vaccination).
 This enables the charity to carry on helping the many cats that are referred to us for re-homing.

 Please do not send emails in regard to adoption.
 Thank you.